Mount Adams

 Equipment & Meals

-Not provided: Personal equipment & lunch/snack food.
+Not provided: Personal equipment & meals/snacks.
 You are responsible for all items on the gear list.
 Transportation is not provided for this climb.
 Climbers will need to provide transportation to the trailhead.
 A high clearance vehicle is strongly recommended for access to the trailhead.

 Note: If you are a beginning climber, we strongly advise renting as much gear as possible.
 Specialty outdoor equipment can be quite expensive.
 Alpine Ascents and other local retailers provide quality rental equipment at reasonable prices.
 Other personal items are available through local outdoor stores.